 Learn about Botox for TMJ and jaw muscle pain.

 All images are copyright of gentle jaw company, Inc., and were created under the direction of Dr. Hirschinger.
-They may be used by asking permission by completing the form at this page on the gentle jaw website and they must not be edited.
+They may be used with permission by completing the form at this page on the gentle jaw website and they must not be edited.
 All rights reserved.